-"Sometimes You Have To Walk": Hanoi Summit Ends In Disarray As Trump Balks At Kim Demands For Sanctions Relief
+North Korea Contradicts Trump: Kim Asked For "Partial" Sanctions Relief In Exchange For Shuttering Facilities

 THANK YOU to our generous hosts in Hanoi this week: President Trong, Prime Minister Phuc, and the wonderful people of Vietnam! pic.twitter.com/AMqF0dfRhP— Donald J. Trump (@realDonaldTrump) February 28, 2019

 The upshot, of course, is that Trump's failure in Hanoi probably doesn't bode well for a deal with China, as Beijing has clearly not given its blessing for North Korea to proceed.
-Also, Trump has demonstrated to the markets that he can walk away, even when he so desperately wants a deal, which should please China hawks like Lighthizer.
+Also, Trump has demonstrated to the markets that he can walk away, even when he so desperately wants a deal, offering some succor to China hawks like Lighthizer.

+As one Twitter wit joked, the summit chaos marked the biggest US defeat in Vietnam since...well...

+Wow.
+He even found a way for the US to lose in Vietnam again.— God (@TheTweetOfGod) February 28, 2019

 Watch the full press conference below (Trump starts speaking at around the 30-minute mark):

-Note: Update: As analysts try to parse what the summit chaos in Vietnam means for US-China trade talks, Beijing has chimed in to offer some clues of its own.